Xetibo/ReSet-Doc/sections/Prelude.typ

 #lsp_placate()

 #section("Prelude")
-This section covers required concepts for a plugin system.
+This section covers the required concepts for a plugin system.

 #subsection("Mangling")
 Mangling is the act of renaming designators by the compiler.
-Mangling can have various different strategies and reasons.
+Mangling can have different strategies and reasons.
 For example, a compiler for languages such as C++, C and Rust use mangling in order to remove namespaces and conflicts.
 Consider the Rust code in @rust_namespaces: